Posted April 14, 2016

-Unsurprisingly, approximately 95 percent of Russian cyber crime revolves around the theft of money, and the Russian underground features some of the more sophisticated and advanced products and services offered in the Deep Web.
+Unsurprisingly, approximately 95 percent of Russian cyber crime revolves around the theft of money, and the Russian underground features some of the more sophisticated and advanced products and services offered in the Deep Web: The part of the World Wide Web that is not discoverable by means of standard search engines, including password-protected or dynamic pages and encrypted networks..
 Prices can vary and range from cost effective to very expensive depending on the type of tool being solicited.
 Some products and services offered are:

 - Programming services and Software: These are the most popular cyber crime services and activities, according to Kaspersky Lab’s findings, which provides a glimpse into the underground activity in Russian-speaking forums and cybercriminal circles.
-The sale of off-the-shelf malware programs like Trojans, spammers, distributed denial of service (DDoS) bots, and banking Trojans are also among the hottest markets.
+The sale of off-the-shelf Malware: Software that is intended to damage or disable computers and computer systems. programs like Trojans, spammers, distributed denial of service (DDoS) bots, and banking Trojans are also among the hottest markets.

-- According to Trend Micro, aside from programming and software sales, other popular services sought out by criminal actors in this space include hacking services; dedicated server sales and bulletproof hosting services; spam and flooding services; download sales; DDoS services; traffic sales; file encryption services; Trojan sales; and exploit-writing services and sales.
+- According to Trend Micro, aside from programming and software sales, other popular services sought out by criminal actors in this space include hacking services; dedicated server sales and bulletproof hosting services; SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places. and flooding services; download sales; DDoS services; traffic sales; file encryption services; Trojan sales; and exploit-writing services and sales.

 While it has largely been theorized that the one major rule of Russian cybercriminals is to avoid targeting Russian organizations, this may not be a hard rule.
 “Paunch”, the Russian author of a prominent Blackhole malware kit, was arrested in 2013 by Russian authorities after it was determined that he and some associates had gone after Russian targets.
 Two Russian brothers were also arrested by Russian authorities for targeting Sberbank Rossii, the largest bank in Russia and Eastern Europe, of which the Russian government is a majority shareholder.